Model registry overview#

 - Query and download stored model files and metadata, through the app or API.

 How it works#

 Run object, you initialize and work with a

 Model object.
 This puts the data in the Models section of your project.

 Then, for each model, you create versions as you refine the model, using

 ModelVersion objects.
 This lets you store and track specific model metadata separately from your experimentation runs.

-In the example screenshot below, you can see five logged versions of a model that represents a pre-trained classification model.
+In the example screenshot below, you can see a few versions of a text classification model.

 Example use cases#